yogabonito/region/doc/source/users/p-regions/index.rst

    Output

-Defining the input data, calculating the solution and saving both figures takes less than 40 lines of code -- `check it out <../../source/users/p-regions/generate_figures.py>`_.
+Defining the input data and calculating the solution takes less than 20 lines of code -- `check out the last 20 lines of the script <../../source/users/p-regions/generate_figures.py>`_.

 .. _p-region-exact: